ArendJan/mirte-documentation/doc/connect_to_mirte.rst

-Connecting Mirte to your own Wifi
+Connecting Mirte to your own Wi-Fi
 =================================

-You can connect Mirte to your local wifi network from either of the two interfaces (web or terminal).
+You can connect Mirte to your local Wi-Fi network from either of the two interfaces (web or terminal).
 You therefore first need to connect to Mirte via one of the methods mentioned above.
 Make sure to connect to either of them following the instructions from the :ref:`next section<Accessing the interface>`.